Francis515/Classification-of-Malaria-cell-images/README.md

 ![features detected by SURF](pics/feature/allfeature_u.png 'features detected by SURF')
 ![key feature after selection](pics/feature/onefeature_u.png 'key feature after selection')

-* If the cell get infectious, the selected feature will be located on the Malaria virus.
+* If the cell get infected, the selected feature will be located on the Malaria virus.
 If not infected, the selected feature will be on the edge.
 * Use the discrepancy between two feature descriptors to realize classification.

 ### Feature selection